 DraftKings Sportsbook MA app

-Since they call Massachusetts home, this leader in the industry should be among the first to set up a retail sportsbook in the state.
+Since they call Massachusetts home, this leader in the industry should be among the first to set up a sportsbook in the state.
 Betting options on the DraftKings MA app include:

 - Competitive betting odds